Dmorgs81/PrelabsCS1500/README.md

 # PrelabsCS1500
 All the prelabs for CS1500
-All this code was created by David Morgensztern
+All this code was created by Dmorgs81